Home • Welcome to ALSO!

 Oklahoma: 58 Okla.
 Stat. § 1201 et seq. ...
 Scroll down to beginning section or browser-search for it.

-[Text] This model law is recommended by the Native American Rights Fund, not the NCCUSL.
+This act is recommended by the Native American Rights Fund, not the Uniform Law Commission.
+[Text]

 • Model Tribal Secured Transactions Act (2005, am.
 2006)

-[NCCUSL Text] This act, which is recommended for enactment by Native American tribal legislative bodies, is consistent with the core principles of article 9 of the Uniform Commercial Code, establishing a substantive and procedural framework to provide certainty to secured transactions.
-(Amendments in 2006 made only technical changes.)
+This act, which is recommended for enactment by Native American tribal legislative bodies, is consistent with the core principles of article 9 of the Uniform Commercial Code, establishing a substantive and procedural framework to provide certainty to secured transactions.

-[NCCUSL Text] [Summary] [Legislative Activity] This act provides a comprehensive model for codifying the law on trusts.
-Where the UTC is in force, the following uniform acts could also be in force; these acts are regarded by the NCCUSL as not affected by the UTC:
+This act provides a comprehensive model for codifying the law on trusts.
+Where the UTC is in force, the following uniform acts could also be in force; these acts are regarded by the Uniform Law Commission as not affected by the UTC:

 Uniform Common Trust Fund Act